Stability in Online Coalition Formation: Acknowledgments

 \section{Acknowledgments}

 This work was supported by the Deutsche Forschungsgemeinschaft under grants BR 2312/11-2 and BR 2312/12-1, and by the AI Programme of The Alan Turing Institute.
-We would like to thank the anonymous reviewers from AAAI for their comments.
+A preliminary version of this article appeared in the Proceedings of the 38th AAAI Conference on Artificial Intelligence (February 2024).
+We thank Saar Cohen and the anonymous reviewers from AAAI for their helpful comments.